Caught in the air-traffic control nightmare? Your rights when flights go wrong

 Whatever the cause of a cancellation, and regardless of the amount of notice that is given, you can insist upon replacement transport: the airline must get you to your destination as soon as possible if that is what you want.
 The UK Civil Aviation Authority says that means that, if a flight is available on the original day of travel, the passenger must be booked on it – even if it is on a rival carrier.

-You are entitled to “re-routing, under comparable transport conditions, to their final destination at the earliest opportunity”.
+You are entitled to “re-routing, under comparable transport conditions, to [your] final destination at the earliest opportunity”.

 The term “re-routing” is unhelpful, since it implies finding a different route to the destination.
 On a link such as Manchester-Dublin or Barcelona-Gatwick, with around a dozen flights a day on multiple airlines, there may be no need to change the route.